kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 part of this data set (neither in the train, nor the test split).
 Overall, both models perform extremely well, regardless of the values for split_seed.

-Testing even more values for split_seed would be something, that could be tested in the pursuit of us generating enough data, to be able to use probabilistic reasoning, to quantify the uncertainty using probabilistic measures.
+Testing even more values for split_seed would be something that could be tested in the pursuit of us generating enough data, to be able to use probabilistic reasoning, to quantify the uncertainty using probabilistic measures.
 E.g., *re sampling*, *kernel density estimation*, *Bayesian probability*.